Police officer accused of raping woman he arrested for DWI - NewsBreak

 The woman reported the assault last week at a hospital.

 She said she was arrested by Martin for DWI, and on the way to jail, Martin pulled his patrol car over into a dark area and asked her to come to the driver’s side.
-She said he took off his vest and gun belt and then raped her.Police: Homicide investigation underway after person shot, killed in southeast Charlotte
+She said he took off his vest and gun belt and then raped her.Conviction overturned in 1981 rape of ‘The Lovely Bones’ author Alice Sebold

 Angel Charley, executive director of the Coalition to Stop Violence Against Native Women, said while it’s frustrating someone sworn to protect their communities abused that power, it’s not uncommon.